-Area Description Sync loss The number of times a synchronization error occurs on the port.
+Area Description Signal loss The number of times that a signal loss occurs in a port.
+Signal loss indicates that no data is moving through the port.
+A loss of signal usually indicates a hardware problem.
+Sync loss The number of times a synchronization error occurs on the port.
 Two devices failed to communicate at the same speed.
-Synchronization errors are always accompanied by a link failure.
+Synchronization errors are always accompanie by a link failure.
 Loss of synchronization errors frequently occur due to a faulty SFP or cable.
 Packet loss (VE_Port only) The number of packets routed through a port exceeds the port bandwidth.
 Protocol errors (PE) The number of times a protocol error occurs on a port.
 Invalid state due to LRR on an online link.
 Occasionally these errors occur due to software glitches.
 Persistent errors occur due to hardware problems.
 Received packets (RXP) The percentage of maximum bandwidth consumed in packet receipts.
 State changes (ST) (Port and VE_Port) The state of the port has changed for one of the following reasons: The port has gone offline.
 The port has come online.
 The port is faulty.
 Transmitted packets (TXP) The percentage of maximum bandwidth consumed in packet transmissions.
-Trunk utilization (E_Port, FCU_Port, and FOP_Port) The percent of utilization for the trunk at the time of the last poll.
-Utilization (VE_Port only) The percent of utilization for the trunk at the time of the last poll.
+Trunk utilization (E_Port, FCU_Port, and FOP_Port) \ / / Utilization (VE_Port only) The percent of utilization for the trunk at the time of the last poll.
 Link reset The ports on which the number of link resets exceed the specified threshold value.